 - Accurate documentation: Like the other perfect order components, this metric generally records a percentage of sales orders which were accompanied by accurate documents throughout.
 Documents included in the metric can vary, but usually include advance shipment notifications (ASNs), labels, and invoices.

 As an example of how illuminating the perfect order KPI can be, let’s look briefly at damage-free delivery as an example.

 If your company is suffering from a low percentage of damage-free deliveries, you can safely assume that service is suffering, since customers are not receiving their orders in full.

 In many cases, your distribution operation will incur unwanted costs to manage returns of damaged items and deliver replacements to the customers (not to mention the cost of writing-off damaged inventory).

 Finally, you clearly have a problem with supply chain effectiveness, since the processes you have in place are not effective in minimising inventory damages.
-Each of the perfect order metrics provide similar insights into service, cost, and supply chain efficiency/effectiveness, which is why perfect order holds premier position in our top six supply chain KPIs.
+Each of the perfect order metrics provides similar insights into service, cost, and supply chain efficiency/effectiveness, which is why perfect order holds premier position in our top six supply-chain KPIs.

 2. Fill Rate (Order Fill, Line Fill, Unit Fill)

 While fill rate might be one of the components making up your perfect order KPI, it’s not a bad idea to keep track of order fill and line fill as KPIs in their own right, especially if in full performance is not trending above 98%.

 Fill rate KPIs allow you to look a little more closely at in full performance.
 For example: